 How To Create A Secure Hiding Place For Your Electronic Documents

 First, you’ll need a thumb (USB) drive.
 You probably already have at least one at home, but if not, they’re very cheap.
-You might even consider getting a a ruggedized USB flash drive that resists heat, water and impacts; at the time I’m writing this you can pick up a 16 gig thumb drive for about 10 bucks.
+You might even consider getting a a ruggedized USB flash drive that resists heat, water and impacts; at the time I’m writing this you can pick up a 16 gig thumb drive for under 10 bucks.

 Once you have your USB drive, plug it into your computer.
 It will have a new drive letter assigned (something other than C: or D: probably).
 Open the drive, and if it came with any files on it, go ahead and delete them.